Frequently Asked Questions

 Are there physical requirements in this program?

-You must have a negative TB test (or positive result plus clear chest xray) before each year of the program and a current tetanus vaccination.
+You must have a negative TB test (or positive result plus clear chest xray) before each year of the program.
 Zookeeping is a very physically demanding profession and you must be able to perform the required tasks (such as lifting 50 lbs, climbing, shoveling, etc) with or without ADA accommodations as appropriate.
-The Rock Creek campus of PCC and our BAMZA cooperative education partners are smoke-free facilities and there will not be time to leave the grounds to smoke, so smokers should meet with their physician if necessary before entering the program to plan for how to manage full smoke-free days.
+Students will be required to successfully complete Circuit Weight Training during the first term of the program and maintain physical and safe work standards required in the profession throughout the program.
+The Rock Creek campus of PCC and our BMZA cooperative education partners are smoke-free facilities and there will not be time to leave the grounds to smoke, so smokers should meet with their physician if necessary before entering the program to plan for how to manage full smoke-free days.

 Will my general studies courses from other colleges and universities transfer to PCC?

 Most general education courses will.
 Please contact an academic advisor to see if your credits will transfer.